 Why Your Credit Score Is Important

 There’s a common misconception that credit scores don’t really matter unless you plan to borrow money.
-For instance, financial guru Dave Ramsey says that your credit score is really an “I love debt” score, and that if you always pay for everything with cash, there’s no need to worry about your credit rating.
+For instance, financial guru Dave Ramsey says your credit score is really an “I love debt” score.
+If you always pay for everything with cash, he argues, there’s no need to worry about your credit rating.

 Even if you have no plans to borrow money any time soon, it’s useful to know your score and, if it’s low, take steps to bump it up.
 Checking your credit regularly can also help you catch mistakes that may be damaging your score.